SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-01-constant-error-carrousel.md

 \end{equation}

 ## Conclusion
-The activation function and the $w$ coefficient for the constant error carrousel (CEC) which is the basic building block of an LSTM cell has been derived.
+The activation function and the $w$ coefficient for the constant error carrousel (CEC) which is the basic building block of an LSTM cell have been derived.

 ## References
 [1] Sepp Hochreiter and Jurgen Schmidhuber.
 Long Short-Term Memory. *Neural Computation*, 9(8):1735–1780, November 1997.